A Better Way to Budget

 Instead, we buy the food we like when we need it.

 We put gas in our car for day trips.

 Instead of detailed budgeting, we make many of our expenses including saving for retirement automatic and simply enjoy what is leftover.
 Let me explain.

 1.We know our fixed monthly expenses.
 Most of our income is reserved for that.

-Included in our fixed expenses beyond the mortgage, insurance, heating, hydro, cable bills are saving for retirement and building our emergency fund:
+Included in our fixed expenses beyond the mortgage, insurance, heating, hydro, cable bills are saving for retirement and building our emergency fund.
+So, fixed expenses to us are:

 - TFSA contributions (i.e., a few hundred bucks per month)